davroneeboy/LoanTracker/README.md

 - API Bug 2: The `One-Many` or `Many-Many` relation between `User` and `Loan` is not enforced on the database.
 I was able to insert invalid User IDs, such as `0` or `999`.
 This risk is mitgated on the front end with form validations or limiting the options to valid users using the [`SelectDropdown`](src/components/SelectDropdown.tsx) Component of all Users.
 - Documentation: `POST: /loans/{loan_id}/share` is stating that a `200` response is a `string` type while the API is actually returning `[string]`.
 For now I prevented this issue by checking the 0th element's value in [`SelectDropdown` L51](src/components/SelectDropdown.tsx#L51)
 - Documentation: `LoanSchemaBase.status` is stated as a `string` but should more accurately be described as an `enum` of `active` and `inactive`.
 I only discovered this while testing invalid inputs.
-- API Spec: There are certain instances where the API Doc is missing certain information or the API response code and body could be more descriptive which leads to errors being caught later than preferred or resulting in awkward union types because they all share the same HTTP Status Code.
-An example can be found in [`LoanRange.tsx`  L19](src/app/loans/[loanId]/page.tsx#L19)
-  - Current Behavior:
-    - Request: `GET: /api/loans/35?user_id=5`
-    - Response: `200 OK: { "detail": "User 5 does not have access to loan 35" }`
-  - Expected Behavior:
-    - Response: `403 Forbidden: { "detail": "User 5 does not have access to loan 35" }`